 No applicant will be considered unless the minimum admission requirements are met.
-Admission requirement are evaluated by the use of a rating scale which includes but not limited to: ACT scores, GPA, entrance test scores, performance on core courses, healthcare work experience (employer verification letter required), and applicable previous degrees earned.
+Admission requirement are evaluated by the use of a rating scale which includes but not limited to: ACT scores, GPA, entrance test scores, performance on core courses, healthcare work experience (employer verification letter required), and applicable previous degrees and certificates earned from an accredited college/university.
 All applicants are considered on a competitive basis.
 Meeting the minimum requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program.
-Applicants will be notified by letter of their conditional acceptance or non-acceptance.
-The conditional acceptance letter will include specific instructions regarding all requirements that must be completed prior to August admission.
+Applicants will be notified by email of their conditional acceptance or non-acceptance.
+The conditional acceptance notification will include specific instructions regarding all requirements that must be completed prior to August admission.
 These requirements are listed below: